csurbhi/csurbhi.github.io/myblog/_posts/2023-12-14-fio-benchmark-random-writes.markdown

 # FIO benchmarks for random writes on Linux:

-FIO is an open source storage benchmark that runs on many Operating systems.
-It is used to measure a file/device’s read/write bandwidth and IOPS.
-In this article we look at the FIO options on Linux.
+"FIO, an open-source storage benchmark, is compatible with various operating systems, making it a versatile tool for assessing the read/write bandwidth and IOPS (Input/Output Operations Per Second) of a file or device.
+This article focuses on exploring FIO options specifically within the Linux environment.

-FIO runs with command line options or a configuration file with the options specified.
-It performs synchronous or asynchronous I/O to some file/device using the specified options.
-The options decide if the I/O is buffered or is directed to the underlying device.
+FIO operates through command line options or a configuration file, allowing users to specify their preferred settings.
+It conducts either synchronous or asynchronous I/O operations on a designated file or device based on the specified options.
+The nature of the I/O, whether buffered or directed to the underlying device, is determined by these options.

-Synchronous and asynchronous reads have to go to the device in case the requested read data is not buffered. *However, writes can complete without going to the device; the data is written in the page cache and the userspace write can complete.* *In this case, we see the bandwidth and iops reflect the i/o to the DRAM rather than the backend device.*
+When dealing with synchronous and asynchronous **reads**, data must reach the device if the requested information is not buffered.
+However, in the case of writes, completion can occur without immediate interaction with the device.
+Instead, the data is written to the page cache, and the userspace write can be finalized.
+Consequently, in such scenarios, the recorded bandwidth and IOPS values reflect the I/O to the DRAM (Dynamic Random-Access Memory) rather than the backend device."

 FIO has a lot of parameters, we can look at some of the relevant and interesting parameters:

 1.  **ioengine**: this specifies the mode of the I/O. I/O can be submitted synchronously or asynchronously.
 The ioengine for synchronous I/O is “sync” and for asynchronous I/O there are quite a few options: “libaio”, “io_uring”, ”posix_aio” etc. Note that on Linux, libaio is older than io_uring.

   2.  **direct**: This specifies the kind of the i/o in terms of location.
 If direct = 0, the i/o is buffered and comes out of the buffer/page cache.
 If direct = 1, this is equivalent to the O_DIRECT flag.
 Note that when ioengine is “libaio”, direct has to be 1 or buffered has to be 0.
 Libaio does not support buffered i/o on Linux.

 3.  **buffered**: This is opposite to the direct flag.
 By default this is 1 or “true”.

 4.  **iodepth**: This specifies the number of asynchronous I/O that are kept in flight against a particular file/device.
-This parameter matters only when the specified ioengine is NOT synchronous.

-iodepth does not specify how many ios can be submitted together at a time.
+This parameter matters only when the specified ioengine is NOT synchronous.  iodepth does not specify how many I/Os can be submitted together at a time.
 This is specified by the iodepth_batch option we see next.

 5.  **iodepth_batch** - This suggests how many asynchronous I/Os can be submitted together.